-The objectives of the Coordination Arrangements are to:
+The objectives of these arrangements are to:

-- · provide whole-of-government management of maritime environmental emergencies - establish the roles and responsibilities of Australian Government departments and agencies in the management of maritime environmental emergencies - protect the strategic interests and reputation of the Australian Government - provide for the effective and timely briefing, reporting and engagement across the Australian Government and to the community - coordinate the commitment of the Australian Government's resources to combat a maritime environmental emergency.
+- Provide whole-of-government management of maritime environmental emergencies. - Establish the roles and responsibilities of Australian Government departments and agencies in the management of maritime environmental emergencies. - Protect the strategic interests and reputation of the Australian Government. - Provide for the effective and timely briefing, reporting and engagement across the Australian Government and to the community. - Coordinate the commitment of the resources of the Australian Government to combat of a maritime environmental emergency.